 Don’t lose out when you trade in your old car.
-Here are seven simple ways to get the best deal on a part-exchange.
+We reveal seven things that will wipe value off your car and seven ways to get the best deal on a part-exchange.

 What is part-exchange?

 One of the easiest ways to replace your old car is to part-exchange it.

 Part-exchanging your motor involves using it as part of the payment towards the cost of a new one.